 We offer directions to Port McNeill (our point of departure) and planning information.

 Trip size limited to 8 - 10 participants.
 Our trips are all inclusive from the point of departure.
-Trip prices are per person in Canadian dollars plus 12% H.S.T.
-Exchange rates are updated every 15 minutes.
+Trip prices are per person in Canadian dollars plus 5% G.S.T.
+Other currencies are listed for convenience.
+Exchange rates are updated every hour.